 Patients who have opted for sedation dentistry describe the experience as completely stress-free.
 Patients often begin to feel a sleepy just after the sedative is administered.
 Once the procedure is complete, patients recall feeling as though they’ve just woken up and remember nothing of the experience.
 Although no memory is retained, patients remain responsive and are able to communicate to their dentist during the procedure which is beneficial to the process.
 Since the sedative is administered in a low dosage, there is a speedy recovery time from twilight anesthesia and patients are able to leave the office shortly after their procedure.

-For more information on sedation dentistry, schedule your appointment with Dr. Rodney Raanan today.
+For more information on sedation dentistry, schedule your appointment with Dr. Rifkin & Raanan today.